Kepmon/task-manager/README.md

   Unfortunately, regarding the screen readers functionality, certain issues came up, as well:
   * when open the `more-options` popup (by clicking the user/ellipsis icon), you **cannot navigate through its options using the arrow keys**, when using [NVDA](https://www.nvaccess.org/download/) - the screen reader completely ignores this whole popup.
 When using the Tab key though, you can navigate through the options but NVDA annouces each of them as "blank".
 This behavior is particularly confusing as:
     - it seems to be an issue only on chromium-based browsers (tested on Chrome, Brave, and Edge) - there are no problems with this functionality on Firefox
+    - the buttons become working properly after first tabbing through each of them - at this point, you can use the arrow keys and they're correctly announced
     - with [this tool](https://chrome.google.com/webstore/detail/silktide-website-accessib/okcpiimdfkpkjcbihbmhppldhiebhhaf), the functionality also works perfectly fine (tested on Brave)

   Therefore, I have no clue what's causing this issue and how could I fix it.
 I have a workaround in mind but, frankly, I really don't like the idea.
 So, I thought I'd leave it for now untill I get to know anything that could help me in improving that.
 Which I hope, will happen eventually.
   * I really don't like the screen reader behavior inside the "Delete this thing?" confirmation modals, even though this seems to be a correct one.
 The thing is, the first **focusable** element is focused, being the "delete" button in this case.
-Which, i practice, means that the screen reader doesn't read the previous content ("Are you sure you want to delete (...)") unless a user specifically navigates upwards.
+Which, in practice means that the screen reader doesn't read the previous content ("Are you sure you want to delete (...)") unless a user specifically navigates upwards.
 I could obviously move the focus to the very first element inside this modal, being its title, but I think it would hurt the experience of keaboard-navigating users.
 That being so, I also decided to leave it termporarly and thinking about it "in the background", hoping for coming up with a good idea for providing a good experience for all users.
-  * currently, a screen reader doesn't annouce a successfull/unsuccessfull adding/editing/deleting stuff but this one is to be addressed when adding the try/catch blocks to the code
 </details>

 <details>